musodojo/musoDojo/README.md

 ## View the Latest Version

-View version 1.0.0 of the redesigned Muso Dojo Project at
+View version 1.1.0 of the redesigned Muso Dojo Project at

 https://musodojo.github.io/musodojo/

 ### Description

-This is the initial release of the redesigned Muso Dojo software.
-It uses modern Javascript techniques and is more robust and reusable than the previous design.
-Further features are planned but there is core functionality here that could be useful to music teachers and students.
+This is an improvement on the initial release of the Muso Dojo software.
+Users can now add and remove multiple tools to the main multitool environment.
+Several useability features have been added including keeping edited notes as they were when non-core settings have been changed - e.g. Mode, Hand, Note Labels,Note Colors.

 ### Download